How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-After the target audience is identified, organizers should set up a \textbf{website which should contain basic information about the event} such as dates and venue, contact information to enable interested participants to communicate with the organizers, and a registration form.
-The process of setting up and publishing a website can be streamlined by e.g. creating a repository on GitHub as in the case of the World of Code (WoC) hackathon \cite{worldofcode:schedule}.
+\forceindent After the target audience is identified, organizers should set up a \textbf{website which should contain basic information about the event} such as dates and venue, contact information to enable interested participants to communicate with the organizers, and a registration form.
+The process of setting up and publishing a website can be streamlined by, e.g., creating a repository on GitHub as in the case of the World of Code (WoC) hackathon~\cite{worldofcode:schedule}.
 It is helpful for the organizers to decide on a particular hosting platform, e.g., GitHub, before the event.
 The organizers should then publicize the website to potential interested participants.
 When using a GitHub project URL organizers can also encourage interested participants to communicate with them via GitHub issues.
-In addition to providing information the organizers should also provide contact information and be accessible for potential participants via email and Slack.
+In addition to providing information, the organizers should also provide contact information and be accessible to potential participants via Email, Discord, Slack, or other suitable tools.

-The organizers should also create a \textbf{pre-event registration} form using e.g. Google Forms which should be accessible from the website.
-Through this registration form organizers can also collect additional information about participants’ skills and background, preference of projects and areas, and goals and expectations if they decide to do so.
+\forceindent The organizers should also create a \textbf{pre-event registration} form using, e.g., Google Forms, which should be accessible from the website.
+Through this registration form, organizers can also collect additional information about participants’ skills and backgrounds, preferences for projects and areas, and goals and expectations if they decide to do so.
 Forms can also include open text boxes to allow participants to propose project ideas (section \ref{sec:dec:ideation}) or indicate if they are planning to come as a team (section \ref{sec:dec:team}).

-\textbf{Promoting and advertising} an event is typically done by disseminating the previously discussed website to potentially interested individuals through various channels such as processional networks, mailing lists, student groups, university departments, personal networks, and social media such as twitter and Facebook groups depending on the target audience \cite{mlh:promote}.
+\forceindent \textbf{Promoting and advertising} an event is typically done by disseminating the previously discussed website to potentially interested individuals through various channels such as processional networks, mailing lists, student groups, university departments, personal networks, and social media such as LinkedIn groups depending on the target audience~\cite{mlh:promote}.
 The organizers could also send direct email invitations to individuals who might be interested in taking part in the hackathon as participants or who might promote the event to potentially interested individuals.